Tobbylab/SOC-Automation-Project-2.0/README.md

-Solunk creates an alerting mechanism and N8N catches the alerts.
+Splunk creates an alerting mechanism and N8N catches the alerts.